For daily wit & wisdom, sign up for the Almanac newsletter.

 Gather your materials.
 You’ll need: –A properly sized pot (see above) –Fresh, high-quality potting mix –Newspaper –Butter knife and fork –Garden shears –Watering can

-Spread newspaper on a tabletop or the floor to create a workspace that allows for easy cleanup.
+Spread a newspaper on a tabletop or the floor to create a workspace that allows for easy cleanup.

 To help loosen the plant, slide the blade of the butter knife around the space between the existing soil and the inside of the pot.